 With a BAFTA award and knighthood under his belt, Billy is a creative force to be reckoned with.
 The comedian, musician, presenter and actor added a new string to his bow in 2012: fine art.

 After working as a welder in Glaswegian shipyards in the 1960s, Billy became a folk singer and comedian.
-He has also appeared in films like Indecent Proposal (1993), Mrs. Brown (1997) and Lemony Snicket’s A Series of Unfortunate Events (2004).
+He has also appeared in over 50 films, including The Hobbit: The Battle Of The Five Armies (2014), Lemony Snicket’s A Series of Unfortunate Events (2004), The Last Samurai (2003), Mrs. Brown (1997) and Indecent Proposal (1993).

 It was on a rainy day in 2007 that Billy Connolly first put pen to paper.
 Taking refuge from the grey drizzle of Montreal, Canada, he entered an art shop with a twinkling curiosity and left with an armful of supplies and the urge to create.
 Back in his hotel room, his felt-tips and sketchbook formed a portal for his imagination, and over the next five years his drawings evolved into his debut fine art collection, Born On A Rainy Day.